getinstachip/vpm/README.md

 "https://github.com/ZipCPU/zipcpu" = { modules = ["alu", "register_file"], commit = "1234567890abcdef" }
 ```

-### Enterprise Version
-We're developing an enterprise version with advanced features for managing internal IP in ASIC/FPGA companies.
-Join the waitlist for our upcoming enterprise batch pilot.

 ### Support and Contribution
-For issues, feature requests, or contributions:
-Email: support@getinstachip.com
-GitHub Issues: Create an issue
-Contributing: Please read our CONTRIBUTING.md file for guidelines on how to contribute to VPM.
+For issues, feature requests, or contributions, please email: sathvikr@getinstachip.com or create a GitHub Issue.
+Please read our CONTRIBUTING.md file for guidelines on how to contribute to VPM.

 ### License
 VPM is released under the MIT License.